willxxy/any-cuda/README.md

 # any-cuda
-A simple way to download and configure all your paths to a specific cuda version.

-Ever had trouble downloading or configuring the correct cuda version you need?
+Ever had spent countless hours downloading and/or configuring the correct cuda version you need?
+I know I have.
+Well...this repository is for you!

 This repository is mostly taken from the [bitsandbytes install_cuda.sh file](https://github.com/bitsandbytes-foundation/bitsandbytes/blob/main/install_cuda.sh) but I modified it slightly.
 The modifications are the following: